-For the 2014 cycling season, we’ve altered the format of our Tuesday night rides slightly.
+For the 2014 cycling season and beyond, we’ve altered the format of our Tuesday night rides slightly.
 This season, we’re introducing the “no-drop 2.0” policy.
 We’ll still leave from Boulder Beer at 5:30, but we’ll have a pre-assigned sweep on every ride, as well as a number of Ride Ambassadors.
 Each route will have a number of designated spots where we will do a modified regroup.
 This modified regroup is designed to be flexible and break us into smaller groups of similar abilities and goals.
 Those that really don’t want to stop for a minute or two and don’t mind possibly getting dropped themselves will have a separate “no-stop” ride option.

 The “no stop” group will depart first.
 This is for those who prefer to ride at a 20 mph pace and don’t mind if they get dropped.
 It’s not a race, but they typically won’t stop at any of the designated regroup spots.
 We don’t recommend this option if you are new to the club or not familiar with the route.